Kaustuv-Karki/GrammarErrorCorrection-Minor-Project/README.md

 Comparative Study Of Grammar Error Correction Using Encoder Decoder LSTM Model and T5 Transformer Model

-This project was done to fulfill the criteria for Minor project conducted by Institute of Engineering in 6th semester for the degree of Bachelor in Computer Engineering.
+This project was done to fulfill the criteria for Minor project conducted by Institute of Engineering on 2079 for the degree of Bachelor in Computer Engineering.

 ![Output 1](Outputs/Output_1.png)